focusaurus/commander/README.md

 #Supported OS
 * Currently this is tested only on OS X but it should work fine on linux (at least eventually once I get around to testing it and making minor tweaks)
-* It uses an external [rlwrap](https://trac.macports.org/browser/trunk/dports/sysutils/rlwrap/Portfile) (Readline Wrap) program for history and line editing. `rlwrap` must be in your `PATH` environment varible
+* It uses an (optional but suggested) external [rlwrap](https://trac.macports.org/browser/trunk/dports/sysutils/rlwrap/Portfile) (Readline Wrap) program for history and line editing. `rlwrap` must be in your `PATH` environment varible

 #Getting started